nrysam/crypto-chatbot/README.md

     - Name the file `serviceAccountKey.json`.
     - Paste the entire content of your `serviceAccountKey.json` into the file.

+6. Add Python version in environtment variable :
+    - Key : PYTHON_VERSION
+    - Value : 3.10.0

-6. Deploy the service and access it via the provided URL.
+7. Deploy the service and access it via the provided URL.

 ## License